launchdarkly/terraform-provider-launchdarkly/website/docs/r/project.html.markdown

 - `can_apply_declined_changes` - Set to `true` if changes can be applied as long as the `min_num_approvals` is met, regardless of whether any reviewers have declined a request.
 Defaults to `true`.

 - `required_approval_tags` - An array of tags used to specify which flags with those tags require approval.
 You may only set `required_approval_tags` if `required` is not set to `true` and vice versa.

+### Nested Client side Availibility Block

+The nested `default_client_side_availability` block describes which client-side SDKs can use new flags by default.
+To learn more about this setting, read [Making flags available to client-side and mobile SDKs](https://docs.launchdarkly.com/home/getting-started/feature-flags#making-flags-available-to-client-side-and-mobile-sdks).
+This block has the following structure:

+- `using_environment_id` - (Required) Whether feature flags created under the project are available to JavaScript SDKs using the client-side ID by default.
+Defaults to `false` when not using `default_client_side_availability`.

+- `using_mobile_key` - (Required) Whether feature flags created under the project are available to mobile SDKs, and other non-JavaScript SDKs, using a mobile key by default.
+Defaults to `true` when not using `default_client_side_availability`.

 ## Import